Makar8000/aion-chat-parser/README.md

 # aion-chat-parser
-A simple NodeJS application which parses Aion's `Chat.log` file to do perform various actions.
+A simple NodeJS application which parses Aion's `Chat.log` file to perform various actions.

 ## Usage
 1. Enable Chat Log in Aion's `system.cfg`.
 This can be done using a tool like [Shugo Console](https://www.aionclass.com/information/3337) or [AionSysEditor](https://rainy.ws/category/apps/sysconfigeditor/).